obfuscatedgenerated/vscode-aura/README.md

 ### 0.0.6

-No negative numbers in number input fields
+No negative numbers in number input fields.

 ### 0.0.5